wlonk/arcadia/rules/weather_and_seasons.rst

 warding bonfires.
 Midsummer itself remains largely unchanged since ancient days.
 Lammas is Lúnasa, a feast to Lú Ildánach, the many-skilled warrior god.
 Michaelmas is the bounteous harvest festival at the autumn equinox with no name.
-All Hallow's is Samhain (pronounced like "sound" without the "d"), when the souls of the dead, and the fairies, could pass into this world without trouble.
+All Hallow's is Samhain (pronounced much like "sound" without the "d"), when the souls of the dead, and the fairies, could pass into this world without trouble.
 Christmas is Yule, a holy period celebrated with mead, ale, poetry, and light.
 Finally, Candlemas is Imbolg, the feast of the goddess Bríg, the poet, healer, and smith, and a night of powerful prophesy.

 On any given day in the game, if you are unsure what the weather should be, draw a card.
 The lower the value, the colder (within the bounds of